 Huang Shan Mao Feng (黃山毛峯) is a supreme green tea produced in south-eastern part of Anhui Province of China.
 This is a highly regarded tea that can almost always be found on most of the lists for famous teas of China.
 This Mao Feng is characteristically light, with sweet vegetal notes and a particularly smooth taste.
-Grown at an elevation of over 800m, it was picked around 7th April 2020.
+Grown at an elevation of over 800m, it was picked on 5 April 2021.

 This Huang Shan Mao Feng green tea was hand picked using only carefully selected young leaves.
 The finished dry leaves are mostly whole, exhibiting a bud plus one or two young leaves.
 The appearance of them is very straight and pointed, the result of the skilful processing.
 Utilising the buds and the smallest of the leaves results in a particularly delicate tea.